rituparna9861/Mental-Health-Survey-Form/README.md

 1. Clone or download the repository.
 2. Open `index.html` in your web browser to view the form.
 3. Customize the form or styles as needed.

+## Installation

+No installation is required.
+Simply download or clone the repository and open `index.html` in your browser.

+## Acknowledgements

+- Inspired by mental health awareness initiatives.
+- Designed using modern CSS practices.